Goader/wheel_opencv/README.md

 ### :film_strip: Example of calibrating parameters
 ![Calibrating example](readme/example-calibrating.gif)

-As we see, after calibrating 3 windows should pop out showing the current tracking state, FPS and name of the tracking algorithm.
+As we see, after calibrating - 3 windows should pop out showing the current tracking state, FPS and name of the tracking algorithm.

-In our case, we use **CSRT**, but it's possibly to set **MedianFlow** too.
+In our case, we use **CSRT**, but it's possible to set **MedianFlow** too.
 Others algorithms are not used, because after lots of testing they could not perform well for this particular problem.

 Criteria for choosing an algorithm:
 * **CSRT** - slow, but accurate.
 Works with low FPS, cannot handle tracking failure, needs more computing power